aws/karpenter-provider-aws/website/content/en/docs/reference/metrics.md

 Number of nodeclaims created in total by Karpenter.
 Labeled by reason the nodeclaim was created and the owning nodepool.
 - Stability Level: STABLE

+### `operator_nodeclaim_status_condition_transitions_total`
+The count of transitions of a nodeclaim, type and status.
+Labeled by the type, reason, and status.
+- Stability Level: BETA

+### `operator_nodeclaim_status_condition_transition_seconds`
+The amount of time a condition was in a given state before transitioning.
+Labeled by the name of the nodeclaim, and the namespace.
+- Stability Level: BETA

+### `operator_nodeclaim_status_condition_current_status_seconds`
+The current amount of time in seconds that a status condition has been in a specific state.
+Labeled by the name of the nodelcaim, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_nodeclaim_status_condition_count`
+The number of a condition for a nodeclaim, type and status.
+Labeled by the name, namespace, type, status, and reason.
+- Stability Level: BETA

+### `operator_nodeclaim_termination_current_time_seconds`
+The current amount of time in seconds that a nodeclaim has been in terminating state.
+Labeled by name, and namespace.
+- Stability Level: BETA

+### `operator_nodeclaim_termination_duration_seconds`
+The amount of time taken by a nodeclaim to terminate completely.
+- Stability Level: BETA

 ## Nodes Metrics

 ### `karpenter_nodes_total_pod_requests`